chrokh/toow-old/chapters/subtype-polymorphism.md

 Work in progress.
 ```

+%- Quickly get in to the cipher example.

 %- Also discuss difference between compile-time types and run-time types or left-hand types and right-hand types.
 %  - https://stackoverflow.com/questions/11634079/how-can-i-get-the-data-type-of-a-variable-in-c